7 tips for disciplining children with autism

 If you have had similar experiences with your child, I can fully understand your concerns.
 It’s very important to address inappropriate behaviours such as hitting because they don’t just go away.

-1. Understand why is the behaviour occurring
+1. Understand why the behaviour is occurring

 Remember that Leo is trying to communicate something.
 Maybe he wants to let his Grandma know something that he is not yet capable of telling her, like…